epetousis/pop-shell/README.md

 - Latest `npm` (comes with NodeJS)
 - `npm install typescript@latest`

 While working on the shell, you can recompile, reconfigure, reinstall, and restart GNOME Shell with logging with `make debug`.
-Note that this only works reliably in X11 sessions, since Wayland will exit to the login screen on restarting the shell.
+[If you are using Wayland](https://github.com/GNOME/gnome-shell/blob/main/docs/building-and-running.md#native) and require shortcuts to go to the nested debug shell, you will need to switch to a tty before running `make debug`.

 [Discussions welcome on Pop Chat](https://chat.pop-os.org/pop-os/channels/development)